n1o/study_notes/study_notes/notes/directed_vs_undirected_graphical_models.md

 ## Disadvantages of UGM vs DGM
 1. Parameters are less interpretable and less modular
-2. Parameter estimation is more expensive
+2. Parameter estimation is more expensive.
+Computing the normalization constant Z in general is NP hard.

+## Rule of Thumb
+Use [Bayesian networks](directed_graphical_models.md) whenever possible, switch to [MRF](markov_random_fields.md) when there is no natural way to model the problem with directed graph.